elixirhub/metrics-framework-registry/README.md

 # metrics-framework-registry
-The Components Registry contains metadata information of every component that has been registered.
-This information will be used when a specific component was installed.
+The Components Registry contains metadata information of each component registered by users.
+This metadata will be used when a specific component was installed.